coreybruyere/skeleton-ui/README.md

 ```
 **or**

-Click 'Use Template' button on the top of this page.
+Click 'Use this template' button on the top of this page.

 ## Features